 With 20 UNESCO World Heritage Sites in Canada, there are many opportunities to create a unique itinerary to see them all.
 It’s also a chance to learn about Canada’s history and the people who lived here long before it came to be.

 Some of these sites represent dark parts of the past.
 They signify the events that impacted our history and shaped what Canada is today.
 Others show us nature at its finest.
 Both are testaments to change, perseverance and survival.
 Why wouldn’t you want to see them?

-So, if you’re planning a UNESCO World Heritage Sites in Canada trip, keep in mind that Canada is the second largest country in the world.
-This means that it would take more than few visits to travel to every single one.
+So, if you’re planning a UNESCO World Heritage Sites in Canada trip, keep in mind that Canada is the second-largest country in the world.
+This means that it would take more than a few visits to travel to every single one.
 Not a bad reason to come back.